cristinaguimaraes/new-relic/README.md

 ## Configuration files:

-.huskyrc: file that configure the pre-commit and pre-push hooks.
+.huskyrc: file that configures the pre-commit and pre-push hooks.

 .prettierrc: file that defines the rules of code formatting.